La Jolla beach near San Diego, California. Masayuki Hiraoka/EyeEm/Getty Images

 Though in southern California it's known by its more famous name, the Pacific Coast Highway (PCH), northern Californians have a more succinct label for the 400-mile stretch from San Francisco to Crescent City: Hwy 1.
 The edges of the highway hug the coast and cradle small communities as it alternates between hairpin switchbacks and straight stretches through the bucolic countryside.

-Start on the PCH at Santa Monica and cruise north through Malibu, Big Sur, Monterey Bay, and San Francisco and up along Sonoma Coast State Park.
-In Fort Bragg, stop and admire the "glass beach" and check out its artistic community.
+Planning tip: Start on the PCH at Santa Monica and cruise north through Malibu, Big Sur, Monterey Bay, and San Francisco and up along Sonoma Coast State Park.
+In Fort Bragg, stop and admire Glass Beach and check out its artistic community.
+Check for closures and road conditions before travel.

 5. Yosemite National Park

 Feeling so small has never felt this grand.
-Everything is monumental at Yosemite National Park: thunderous waterfalls tumble over sheer cliffs, granite domes tower overhead and the world's biggest trees cluster in mighty groves of giant sequoias.
+No matter when you visit, everything is monumental at Yosemite National Park: thunderous waterfalls tumble over sheer cliffs, granite domes tower overhead and the world's biggest trees cluster in mighty groves of giant sequoias.

 Conservationist John Muir considered Yosemite a great temple, and awe is a natural reaction to the vast wildflower-strewn meadows and steep valleys carved over millennia by glaciers, avalanches and earthquakes.
 To achieve maximum wonder, stop at Glacier Point under a full moon, or drive the high country’s Tioga Rd on a cloudless summer day.
 Unsurprisingly, Yosemite has some of the best hikes in California.